MichaelCurrin/learn-to-code/Web dev/html/stock_images.md

 # Stock Images
-> How to embed free stock images in your website
+> How to embed free stock images in your website using Unsplash

-You can browse and search the Unsplash site, which provides images which are free to use but that require links back to the author.
+You can browse and search the _Unsplash_ site, which provides images which are free to use but that require links back to the author.
+The site prides itself on not just showing cheesy stock images, but more authentic and often artistic images.

 You can download high resolution images, collect content by other users and also upload your own.

 - [unsplash.com](https://unsplash.com) site
 - [license](https://unsplash.com) page